e22m4u/js-trie-router/README.md

 ### Global hooks

-A `TrieRouter` instance allows setting global hooks that have higher priority over route hooks and are called first.
+A `TrieRouter` instance allows to set up global hooks that have higher priority over route hooks and are called first.